muratk3n/thirdwave/en/2009/09/armenians-kurds.md

 not only commander of a Hamidiya regiment but also the local civil authority. ..
-[T]hose who sought recourse to government still found that the civil administration had no power to restrain the Hamidiya, who were answerable solely to the ",usbir of the Fourth Army in Erzerum.
-The "'tlsbir, Zakki Pasha, who happened to be the sultan's brother-in-law, was subject not to the wali but direct to Istanbul.
+[T]hose who sought recourse to government still found that the civil administration had no power to restrain the Hamidiya, who were answerable solely to the "[chief] of the Fourth Army in Erzerum.
+The "[chief]" Zakki Pasha, who happened to be the sultan's brother-in-law, was subject not to the wali but direct to Istanbul.
 He was clearly using the Hamidiya as the instrument of a policy that had little in common with the brief of the civil administration of the